 Letter 126: I praised your holiness for leaving the see you were envied for.

-To the Bishop Sabinianus.
+To Bishop Sabinianus,

-I, indeed, have received the wrong done me as a divine blessing.
-I do not mean that I have thanked them that have wronged me; how could I thank fratricides, and men who have become followers of Cain?
+As for me, I have received the wrong done to me as a divine blessing.
+I do not mean I have thanked those who wronged me -- how could I thank fratricides, men who have become followers of Cain?
+But I praise my Master for counting me worthy of the lot of those who suffer injustice, for separating me from wrongdoers and blasphemers, and for granting me this most welcome rest.

 Related Letters